 - On Thursday evenings, admission to the permanent exhibits of the National Gallery of Canada, the Canadian Museum of History, the Canadian War Museum and the Canadian Museum of Nature is free from 5:00 p.m. to 8:00 p.m.

-- The Canada Agriculture and Food Museum, the Canada Aviation and Space Museum and the Canada Science and Technology Museum offer free admission daily between 4:00 p.m. and 5:00 p.m. *Canada Science and Technology Museum is undergoing restoration and will reopen in 2017.
+- The Canada Agriculture and Food Museum, the Canada Aviation and Space Museum and the Canada Science and Technology Museum offer free admission daily between 4:00 p.m. and 5:00 p.m. *Canada Science and Technology Museum is undergoing restoration and will reopen on November 17, 2017.

 - If you’re an Ottawa resident, take advantage of the Museum privilege program at the Ottawa Public Library.
 The Library loans out family passes to several museums at no charge – all you need is a library card.